Workforce Management Software

 A waterfall mobile workforce management deployment is suitable for large, structured projects, and can take from 3-12 months to deploy.

-• 3 – 6 Months, module
+• 3 – 6 months, module

-• 4 – 8 Months, multiple modules
+• 4 – 8 months, multiple modules

 Agile

 An agile mobile workforce management deployment is best suited for clients who prefer an iterative more agile approach and are willing to break the project up.
-Elapsed is similar to traditional waterfall.
+Elapsed is similar to a traditional waterfall.
 Each phase can last from 2 – 6 weeks depending on integration and complexity.

 Best Practice

 A best practice mobile workforce management deployment is best suited for clients hosting in our cloud willing to work with industry best practices and defaults.
 Best practice deployments can take 2 - 4 weeks, and utilize default process.
 They include quick or no integration.
-Best practice mobile workforce management deployments can take 6 weeks (+) if there is semi-custom process and only basic integration required.
+Best practice mobile workforce management deployments can take 6 weeks (+) if there is a semi-custom process and only basic integration is required.

-We use industry best practices to manage mobile workforce management deployment from kick off through a formal transition to our long-term customer care organization.
+We use industry best practices to manage mobile workforce management deployment from kick-off through a formal transition to our long-term customer care organization.

-The methodology includes formal steps: Kick off, functional requirements, technical requirements, design, integration, configuration / data loads, regression testing, UAT, training, and launch support.
+The methodology includes formal steps: Kick-off, functional requirements, technical requirements, design, integration, configuration/data loads, regression testing, UAT, training, and launch support.

-Additionally, our mobile workforce management consultants offer support during and post implementation, including:
+Additionally, our mobile workforce management consultants offer support during and post-implementation, including:

 During Deployment